 InfectionsClick here for details on STD Screening for Women

 We must not overlook some other simple facts that may lead to changes in normal conditions of vagina.
 Decreased bacterial count and an increased vaginal pH more than 4.5 are the main culprits causing infection.
 You may not notice that using fragrant soaps, vaginal douching and frequent bubbly baths may be some of the causes.
 For those who are sexually active, sticking to one partner is the best prevention, as STDs are often associated with such infections.
 Pregnancy and menopause may sometimes lead to imbalanced vaginal conditions due to hormonal changes.
-It is then best to maintain your hygiene strictly.
+It is then best to maintain a good personal hygiene.

-Although less frequent, red discharge or spotting is a more serious case.
-When this is noted, question yourself: Have you had any unprotected intercourse a few days ago?
+Although less frequently red discharge or spotting is a more serious case.
+When this is noted, question yourself: Have you had any unprotected intercourse recently?
 If yes, this may be a sign of pregnancy and you might want to do a pregnancy test.
 Spotting during early pregnancy may mean miscarriages or threatened abortion.
-Some other reasons are vaginal tear and lacerations during rough intercourse, and, if you are more than 40, may be due to cancers.
+Some other reasons are vaginal tear and lacerations during rough intercourse, and, if you are more than 40, it may be due to cancers.
 This is the time when you should be worried and tell your doctor.

 For lady patients who prefer female doctors, we have 2 professional certified female Doctors to attend to your medical needs.